DBE IN LOUISIANA

 10 oz strong hot tea (1 1/4 cups)

-10 oz self-raising flour (1 3/4 cups)
+10 oz self-rising flour (1 1/4 cups)

 1 beaten egg

-Measure the fruit and sugar into a bowl.
 Pour the hot tea over the fruit and sugar.
-Stir well to dissolve the sugar, and leave overnight.

-Preheat the oven to 300 F.
+Preheat the oven to 300*

 Stir the flour and egg into the fruit mixture.
 Mix thoroughly and pour into the prepared tin.

-Bake in the preheated oven for about 1 1/2 to 1 3/4 hours, or until well risen and firm to the touch.
+Bake in the preheated oven for 1 1/2 to 1 3/4 hours, or until well risen and firm to the touch.
 Allow to cool in the tin for about 10 minutes before turning out and leaving to cool completely on a wire rack.
 Serve sliced and buttered.

-2. I used a standard (large) loaf pan - the top measures 9 1/2" x 5 1/2" x 2 1/2" deep.
-I sprayed the inside with Pam.
+I used a standard (large) loaf pan - the top measures 9 1/2" x 5 1/2" x 2 1/2" deep.
+I sprayed the inside WELL with Pam.
+Or you can butter the inside to be sure.